Novomykolaivka, Sumy Oblast: Geography

 The village of Novomykolaivka is located at a distance of up to 2 km from the villages of Vodolahy, Volodymyrivka, Oleksiivka and the village of Varachyne.
 A drying stream with a dam flows through the village.

 History

 On June 12, 2020, in accordance with the Resolution of the Cabinet of Ministers of Ukraine No. 723-r "On the Determination of Administrative Centers and Approval of Territories of Territorial Communities of Sumy Region", it became part of the Khotin settlement hromada.

 On July 19, 2020, as a result of the administrative-territorial reform and liquidation of the Sumy Raion (1923—2020), the village became part of the newly formed Sumy Raion.

 On July 16, 2024, Russian troops shelled the village.
 5 explosions were recorded, probably from a 120 mm mortar.

 Russian forces first entered the village on 4 July 2025.
 Russian forces captured the village on the same day.
-On 8 July 2025, Ukrainian forces launched counterattack on the settlement, recontesting the village.
+On 8 July 2025, Ukrainian forces launched a counterattack on the settlement, recontesting the village.
 The Russians recaptured the settlement of 19 July 2025.
+On 31 December 2025, Deep State UA confirmed that Russian forces captured Novomykolaivka.